2022–2023 mpox outbreak in the United States

-The 2022–2023 mpox outbreak in the United States is part of the larger outbreak of human mpox caused by the West African clade of the monkeypox virus.
-The United States was the fourth country outside of the African countries with endemic mpox, to experience an outbreak in 2022.
+The 2022–2023 mpox outbreak in the United States was part of the larger outbreak of human mpox caused by the West African clade of the monkeypox virus.
+The United States was the fourth country outside of the African countries with endemic mpox to experience an outbreak in 2022.
 The first case was documented in Boston, Massachusetts, on May 17, 2022.
-As of August 22, mpox has spread to all 50 states in the United States, as well as Washington, D.C., and Puerto Rico.
-The United States has the highest number of mpox cases in the world.
-California has the highest number of mpox cases in the United States.
+As of August 2022, mpox had spread to all 50 states in the United States, as well as Washington, D.C., and Puerto Rico.
+The United States had the highest number of mpox cases in the world during the outbreak.
+California had the highest number of mpox cases in the United States.